googlicius/load-assets/README.md

 });
 ```

-Ofter a library is not only have javascript but also with its own css file.
+Often a library is not only have javascript but also with its own css file.
 So to load css and js we simple use `loadAsset`:

 ```javascript